 - Pumpkin spice: If you don't have a ready-made pumpkin spice mix, it's a simple blend of cinnamon, ginger, allspice, and cloves.
 I've outlined the exact quantities in the recipe notes.

-Distribute the batter amongst the muffin cases and bake for 22-25 minutes.
+(4) Distribute the batter amongst the cupcake liners and bake for 22-25 minutes.
 Check they are done by piercing them with a toothpick or a knife, the knife should come out clean.

-- Nuts: Another delicious way to top these muffins is by adding a drizzle of pure maple syrup and some chopped pecans before serving.
+- Nuts: Another delicious way to top them is by adding a drizzle of pure maple syrup and some chopped pecans before serving.

-- Chocolate: Vegan chocolate chip pumpkin muffins sound amazing right?
+- Chocolate: Vegan chocolate chip pumpkin cupcakes sound amazing right?
 Simply fold half a cup of vegan chocolate chips through the batter and why not throw some on top for good measure too!

 - 1 ½ cups (125 g) plain flour, sieved